JustinLaw64/meseport/README.md

 directions!
 However, Mese on opposing sides cancel each other.
 Thanks to oscar14 for the Gold-Mese-Transport idea!

+If Mineclone2 is installed, this mod will instead use gold blocks and Redstone blocks for teleportation.

-If the default mod is not installed, another mod will need to use meseport's API to set what nodes it uses.
+If neither of these mods are is not installed, another mod will need to use meseport's API to set what nodes it uses.

 ## API